 We accept cash only.

 Unfortunately we do not have EFTPOS facilities.
-There is a Bank of Melbourne ATM located directly opposite our office.
+There is a an ANZ ATM located directly opposite our office.

 During the consultation, an in-depth analysis and review of your visa options will be undertaken by one of our migration lawyers.
 We will show you the relevant legislation, policy and any precedents and you will also be able to ask questions about your situation which can be answered and discussed confidentially.